 If you were injured while you were serving, you’ll need to provide your service medical records showing the date and nature of the injury.

 Even though some conditions may not develop until years after you’ve left Defence, it may still be possible to claim, as long as they can be linked back to your service.

-“Some osteo conditions, like spine or lower limbs, can be related to load bearing, for example,” Darrell says.
+“Some osteo conditions, like spine or lower limbs, can be related to load bearing, for example,” Anita says.
 “But you must still be able to link the condition to the eligible service.”

 The most common mistake people make is not providing all of the evidence necessary to support their claim.
 You will need to have copies of all the relevant supporting documentation, which may include:

 - service records

 “One of the first things we do when people come to us is make sure they’ve applied to Defence for their service records, or help them do it,” Anita says.